jupyterhub/zero-to-jupyterhub-k8s/doc/source/upgrading.md

 ## General upgrade tips

-- We **recommend** a full fresh installation instead of upgrade if you can, but recognize it is not possible all the time.
+- We **recommend** a full fresh installation instead of upgrade if you can, but recognize that it is not possible all the time.
 - Minor revisions: It should be safe to upgrade a minor revision of the chart to receive bugfixes and improvements.
 - Major chart upgrades (e.g. v0.5 to 0.6): This is more challenging than a